 Search engine optimization (SEO) and search engine marketing (SEM) are two of the most popular advertising buzzwords in the world.
 When it comes to SEO vs. SEM, it can be easy to confuse the two and what exactly differentiates them from one another.
-Below, we’ll take a look at what each of the abbreviations and marketing channels mean and how they work together.
+Below, we’ll take a look at what each of the abbreviations and marketing channels means and how they work together.

 There are many acronyms in the digital marketing space but SEO and SEM are two of the most common — and often confused!
 Are they interchangeable?
 What one is right for your business?
 What do they stand for?
 These are all common questions businesses have who are looking into search marketing.

 SEO (search engine optimization) refers to the practice of refining your website to make it perform better in search engines like Google.

 SEM (search engine marketing) is an all-compassing term referring to marketing activities involving search engines.
-This includes both SEO and PPC (pay per click), local listings on search engines and more.
+This includes both SEO and pay-per-click (PPC), local listings on search engines and more.